-As our computers and tablets shrink, our phones get thinner, and we’re finding ways to shrink our technology for the better, Bluetooth portable speakers are becoming very popular.
+As our computers and tablets shrink, our phones get thinner, and we’re finding ways to shrink our technology for the better, portable Bluetooth speakers are becoming very popular.

-For many, the allure of small speakers you can move, reposition or relocate on a whim is that they’re just far more versatile than giant floor models that require a mover and an electrician to assist with.
+For many, the allure of small speakers you can move, reposition or relocate on a whim is that they’re just far more versatile than giant floor models that practically require a mover and an electrician to assist with.

 While I’m exaggerating a bit here, the truth is, with everything we have on our phones, it just makes sense that our music devices are just as portable as the songs.
 That’s why it’s becoming more common to set up mini home stereo systems using two or more connected Bluetooth speakers.

 There are a few reasons you might want to create a pocket sized home theatre:

 1. You’re in a temporary home, apartment, dorm, or you move a lot

 2. You don’t have a lot of space for a receiver, large floor-model speakers and other stereo equipment

 3. You want a simple, easy set up

 4. You’re looking for better sound than you can find in a single portable Bluetooth speaker